SalinaKoerner/seminar-fuzzing-in-go/README.md

 Sample run

-Does not detect a bug
+Does not detect a bug -> Starvation is also hard to prove as you have to prove that the programm keeps running without ever actually making any progress.

 ## Starvation Example